Skip to Main Content

 • 1 percent cash back on all other purchases

-The card also includes free FICO® Credit Scorecard access, so you can monitor your credit score each month.
+The card also includes free FICO® Credit Scorecard access to monitor your credit score.

-The Capital One Quicksilver Student Cash Rewards Credit Card is another example where the student card not only earns cash back, but other perks, as well.
+The Capital One Quicksilver Student Cash Rewards Credit Card is another example of a student card that earns cash back and offers other perks.
 The card earns:

 • 5 percent cash back on hotels and rental cars booked through Capital One Travel